infokiller/i3-workspace-groups/README.md

   group, so if another tool changes a workspace name without preserving the format that i3-workspace-groups uses, i3-workspace-groups can make a mistake about the group assignment.
-- **Latency**: there can be noticeable latency in some machines for the script commands.
+- ~~**Latency**: there can be noticeable latency in some machines for the script commands.
 On my high performance desktop this is not noticeable, but on my laptop it is.
 I measured the latency of commands to be around 100-200 ms, most of it coming from importing python libraries, so it's not possible to reduce it much without running it as a daemon (which will overcomplicate things).
-In the long term, I plan to rewrite it in go.
+In the long term, I plan to rewrite it in go.~~ **UPDATE**: there is a new experimental client/server mode which significantly reduces latency.
+Documentation is still WIP (see #52).
 - **Number of monitors/groups/workspaces**: Supports up to 10 monitors, each containing up to 100 groups, each containing up to 100 workspaces.